RobertRR11/Enhanced-Steam/README.md

 ### Todo for features already being worked on:
 - Make game page use the full screen width
-- Improve other parts of game page (for example if the content is geoblocked)
+- Improve other parts of game page (for example if the content is geoblocked or the achievements page)

 ### Screenshots (before/after):
 ![image](https://user-images.githubusercontent.com/57044042/198393137-b35c51aa-8327-4469-a764-da83ba524f5d.png)